trychlos/pwix-tenants-manager/README.md

 ### Storage considerations

-When an application makes use of this package to manage several tenants, a `tenants` collection is created which gathers defined tenants.
+When an application makes use of this package to manage several tenants, two `tenants_e` and `tenants_r` collections are created which gathers defined tenants.
 That's all, and, in particular, this doesn't create for the application any assumption about the way the application tenants data will be themselves stored (in distinct databases, in distinct collections, or so).

+- the `tenants_e` collection contains datas which are common to all validity periods, which default to only be a label

+- the `tenants_r` collection contains datas which are tied to a particular validity period.

 ## Provides